sethreidnz/a-modern-software-development-culture/Notes/the-state-of-devops-report-2017.md

 - Low performers have the longest integration times and branch lifetimes, with branch life and integration typically lasting days. -
 - These differences are statistically significant.

 ## Lean project management

+Lean product management compirese of two capababilties as investigated in this repport:

+- Splitting work into small batches and making visible the flow of work through the delivery process.
+- Gathering, broadcasting and implementing customer feedback.

 ## Futher reading